Rebel Wilson Gets Skinny-Shamed Over ‘Vogue’ Weight Loss, Accused Of Photoshop Makeover

 “Please don’t carry on that these shots are heavily photoshopped because they’re not!”
 Rebel tweeted.

-If Wilson looks thinner, it’s because she has lost some weight recently, due to diet and exercise.
-Wilson, who’s clinically obese, previously told the Telegraph that she suffers from a hormone balance that causes her to gain weight.
+If Wilson looks thinner, it’s because she has lost some weight recently due to diet and exercise.
+Wilson previously told the Telegraph that she suffers from a hormone balance that causes her to gain weight.

 I never would’ve thought this element would be added to my life: Vogue Covergirl.
 This was such an amazing experience, thank you Vogue Australia and to all the designers and stylists who worked on this shoot!
 June issue @vogueaustralia on sale May 28th x ????: @nicolebentleyphoto pic.twitter.com/CqV0FSrMPu